CIRCLE DANCE IN DEMENTIA

 The aim and scope of the Circle Dance in Dementia Project

 Circle Dance training aims to enable and skill up staff to provide their own movement and music sessions with their service users.
-The dance provides an enjoyable form of exercise and movement.
 Staff have welcomed an activity in which people with moderate/medium stage dementia can engage.
 It offers the opportunity for a shared activity with partners, relatives and carers.
 It can be used in residential and day settings, assessment units, NHS and voluntary organisation groups with older people, people with learning disability, mental health conditions, and physical disabilities.
 It can be offered at care home social events, and Alzheimer's Cafes.

 ‘Uplifting and motivating – the dance is an inclusive activity and will help feelings of togetherness’.